drewseabase/11ty-boil-test/headphones.md

   </div>

 <aside class="aside">
     <p>These are my Beats.
-I found these out on the side of the road and cleaned them up</p>
+I found these out on the side of the road and cleaned them up.</p>

+    <p> I love listening to music so much.
+My main playlist has around 3,500 songs on it.
+My headphones are essential to everyday life for me </p>
 </aside>
   </div>